 The most common resume reference mistake is not about formatting.
 It is including references on your resume in the first place when you were never asked for them.
 Most hiring managers do not look at references until you are a finalist, and adding them to the resume body wastes space, creates ATS parsing problems, and signals that you do not know modern hiring conventions.
-This guide answers the actual questions: when to include references, who to ask, how to format a reference page that looks professional, and how to prepare your references so their answers help you get hired.
+This guide answers the actual questions: when to include references, who counts as a reference, how to build a reference page for your resume that looks professional, and how to prepare your references so their answers help you get hired.

 Should You Put References on Your Resume?